thebradleykoch/arno7/transcripts/cleaned/📈 Rapid Lessons Learned & EEC Writing Approach Upgrades (Voice Note AI) (Cleaned Transcript).md

 [00:21:34]
 **Bradley:**
 Number 4, commonly asked questions, objections.
-Number 5, walk through example proof.
+Number 5, walkthrough example (proof).
 Right?
 And so I guess just to put this in perspective, like I'm following this a little bit shuffled around.
-So I'm following this perfect course module, but a little bit shuffled around.
+So I'm following this "perfect course module", but a little bit shuffled around.

 [00:22:02]
 **Bradley:**